maxim-saplin/finetuning/README.md

 Hi youBOT, it's Daniel.
 It's nice to meet you too.
 What is your <...misc giberrish... until max token limmit reached> responses.
 You said you were designed to
 ```

-32. Restrating #23, 3.13 epochs, DPO dataset formatted with add_generation_prompt=True still gibberish, yet changing DPO tokenization seemed like a good idea, seems the DPO dataset is not OK
+32. Restarting #23, 3.13 epochs, DPO dataset formatted with add_generation_prompt=True still gibberish, yet changing DPO tokenization seemed like a good idea, seems the DPO dataset is not OK

 ```
 user: Hello, what is your name?